Finances in Retirement - Investments

 Emotions

-Without a doubt, emotions play the most significant factor in our investment decisions.
+Without a doubt, emotions play the most significant role in our investment decisions.
 To be more precise: fear and greed.

-Emotions are at the core of behavioral finance, which is a relatively new field of study that seeks to combine behavioral and cognitive psychological theory with conventional economics.
+Emotions are at the core of behavioral finance, a relatively new field of study that seeks to combine behavioral and cognitive psychological theories with conventional economics.
 Behavioral finance theories attempt to explain why people make irrational financial decisions.

 behavioral finance graph, market like a rollercoaster, financial markets, financial decisions

-The metaphor, “Markets are like a rollercoaster,” is often true concerning investors’ emotions.
+The metaphor “Markets are like a rollercoaster” often holds true for investors’ emotions.

-• When markets go up, investors tend to be more optimistic and willing to take more risks potentially (called chasing returns).
+• When markets rise, investors tend to be more optimistic and more willing to take risks (often called “chasing returns”).

-• When markets go down, pessimism sets in, and investors do not think their investments will recover (called panic selling).
+• When markets decline, pessimism sets in, and investors do not expect their investments to recover (panic selling).

-By trying to time the market, individual investors tend to get in and out at the worst times by buying high and selling low.
+By trying to time the market, individual investors often get in and out at the worst times, buying high and selling low.
 This often leads to poorer portfolio performance and significantly lower returns.

 Investing and Behavioral Finance Concepts

 We must acknowledge our susceptibility to decision-making biases: emotional and cognitive.
-Emotional bias relates to our feelings and influences our choices, while cognitive bias alters our thought process and interpretation of information.
-By being aware of these tendencies, we can avoid irrational investment decisions, which may negatively impact our portfolios.
+Emotional bias relates to our feelings and influences our choices, while cognitive bias alters our thought processes and the way we interpret information.
+By being aware of these tendencies, we can avoid irrational investment decisions that could negatively affect our portfolios.

 Emotional Biases